Telephone numbers in Malaysia: Mobile phone codes and IP telephony

 Mobile phone codes and IP telephony codes are in the area code 1, ranging 2 digits excluding the leading zero.

 Subscriber number length is seven- or eight-digit, depending on the mobile phone code.
 Numbers in the 011 and 015 codes are eight digits long, while all other numbers are seven digits long.
 Therefore, a full national number (including the leading zero) is 11 digits long for 011 and 015 numbers, and 10 digits long for all other numbers.

 Calling to and from mobile phones always require full national dialling, even with mobile phones in the same mobile phone code.
 When calling from outside Malaysia, the leading zero is dropped.
-For example, a number 016-xxx xxxx is dialled as +60-16-xxx xxxx from outside Malaysia.
+For example, a number 010 xxx xxxx is dialled as +60 10 xxx xxxx from outside Malaysia.

-Originally, each mobile phone operator was issued one mobile phone code.
+Originally, each mobile phone operator was issued one mobile phone prefix code.
 Through a series of mergers, there were three major mobile phone operators: Celcom, Maxis and Digi as of 2005.
-As existing numbers began to run out, the three mobile phone operators were assigned numbers in 014 code distinguished by the first digit of the seven-digit subscriber number.
+Then on 1 December 2022, Celcom and Digi merged as CelcomDigi.
+As existing numbers began to run out, the three mobile phone operators were assigned numbers in 014 prefix code distinguished by the first digit of the seven-digit subscriber number.

 With the proliferation of new mobile virtual network operators and the exhaustion of existing codes, two new ranges 011 and 015 are made available for assignment.
 Subscriber numbers are eight digits long, resulting in an 11-digit mobile number including the leading zero.
-011-1 was made available to mobile phone operators starting 15 December 2010.
-The two major ISPs in Malaysia, TMNet and Jaring are assigned numbers in the 015-4 prefix to provide VoIP (also known as Telephony Service over IP, TSoIP) service.
+011 1 was made available to mobile phone operators starting 15 December 2010.
+The two major ISPs in Malaysia, TMNet and Jaring are assigned numbers in the 015 4 prefix to provide VoIP (also known as Telephony Service over IP, TSoIP) service.
 New numbers are assigned in smaller blocks of 10,000, 100,000 or 1,000,000 numbers, as opposed to the previous practice of assigning a whole prefix to an operator, which is a block of nearly 8,000,000 numbers.

 The advent of mobile number portability means the current operator of a particular mobile phone number is not necessarily the original assigned operator of the number.